vicnett/dotfiles/README.md

 very few) tasks I need it to do:

 - Install packages for the tools being configured
-- Run installation steps for tools that can't (or shouldn't) be installed via system packages (work-in-progress, so far it's just `oh-my-zsh` as a PoC)
 - Change the default shell to `zsh`
 - Run some configs that aren't simple file copying/linking (i.e. Git configs)
 - Run Dotbot, which in turn handles creating/linking config files